 Text dispatch when full

-Site supers text the container number and a photo of the load to the dispatcher — no portal logins, no ticketing.
+Site supers text a photo and the container number to the dispatcher — no portal logins or ticketing required.

 Step 2